concurrent track: capturing development

 Ramkumar Sambasivan, PhD, Indian Institute of Science Education and Research (IISER) Tirupati, India

-Naihe Jing, PhD, Guangzhou Laboratory, China
+Naihe Jing, PhD, Guangzhou National Laboratory, China

-• This session highlights the role of morphogen gradients in the spatial and temporal regulation of organogenesis and examines how these gradients are reset during regeneration.
+This session highlights the role of morphogen gradients in the spatial and temporal regulation of organogenesis and examines how these gradients are reset during regeneration.